It’s easy to make a list of the standard gifts you can give when someone dies. In fact, let’s make one now:

 Many municipalities offer people the opportunity to plant a tree in a loved one’s honor.
 Planting a tree like this in someplace special, like a city park or a local botanical garden, can be truly healing.

-Your friend can visit his or her partner’s tree and see how it grows and flourishes over time.
+Your friend can visit their partner’s tree and see how it grows and flourishes over time.
 Planting the tree in a public place ensures that the deceased’s family will always be able to enjoy it, rather than planting it in a backyard and then moving someday.

 Friends can be just as close as your own family.
 In many ways, friends are your chosen family.
 A memorial gift can help a friend cope with the loss of a treasured friend or loved one.